crest-cassia/oacis_docker/README.md

 4. Restart a container for an existing project

-  - Run the start script again with an existing project name.
+  - Run the script again with an existing project name at the same directory.

 ## More infomation